 400 school children with H.H.Dalai Lama in 2004 in Dunfermline, and at a talk at the Usher Hall in Edinburgh

-Annually at the festival at Allanton World Peace Sanctuary
+Annually at the International World Peace Festival at Allanton World Peace Sanctuary

 Examples throughout the world: